barban-dev/midea_inventor_dehumidifier/README.md

 This repo contains the python package ***midea_inventor_lib*** that implements a client-side library to connect to the Web API provided by Midea/Inventor, in order to remotely control an **EVA II PRO WiFi Smart Dehumidifier device**.

-Info about the dehumidifier appliance can be found here: https://www.inventorappliances.com/dehumidifiers/eva-ii-pro-wi-fi-20l
+Info about the dehumidifier appliance can be found [here.](https://www.inventorappliances.com/dehumidifiers/eva-ii-pro-wi-fi-20l)

 You can buy the the dehumidifier appliance on Amazon:
 * [Amazon.co.uk](https://www.amazon.co.uk/gp/product/B07665CCSM)